Wednesday, March 26, 2008

 Let the adhesive dry.
 Once dried, turn the scrabble tile paper-side down and using a sharp X-acto or similar blade, carefully trim the paper from all 4 sides.

-Next, using Mod Podge (or PVA glue), apply a thin coat to seal the top and trimmed edges of the paper.
+Next, using Glamour Seal, apply a thin coat to seal the top and trimmed edges of the paper.
 Let dry.
-At this point you may use either the non-toxic Diamond Glaze or 3D Crystal Lacquer, or an Epoxy Resin, such as Enviro-tex or Colores Resin.
+At this point you may use either the non-toxic Glamour Glaze (water based), or an Epoxy Resin, such as Luxe Resin.
+If you've heard of Ice Resin, you should try Luxe Resin and save a few dollars.
+I promise, it's just as nice.

-Diamond Glaze and 3D Crystal Lacquer are fun and non-toxic hobby sealants that produce a shiny clear coating on Scrabble Tiles.
+Glamour Glaze, Diamond Glaze and 3D Crystal Lacquer are fun and non-toxic hobby sealants that produce a shiny clear coating on Scrabble Tiles.
 Because they're both non-toxic no special requirements are needed to protect yourself from harmful fumes.
-It has a short, fixed drying time that’s not affected by a room’s temperature.
-However, they're inferior products as far as product longevity and durability as it will yellow with sunlight exposure and will deteriorate if exposed to even the smallest amount of water, such as rain or other splashing.
+It has a short, fixed drying time that’s not affected by a room’s temperature, but they are affected by humidity.
+They're inferior products as far as product longevity and durability because they will deteriorate if exposed to even the smallest amount of water, such as rain or other splashing.

-Epoxy Resin, such as Colores, is a high-quality jewelry-grade resin that is rather toxic to use.
-Using Colores requires good ventilation.
-When using this product I wear a ventilated mask from Lowes to clean the air I breathe as I work.
-Colores has a preferred temperature range (around 70 degrees) and takes about 24 hours to cure.
+Luxe Resin, is a high-quality jewelry-grade resin that is safe to use.
+Luxe has a preferred temperature range (around 80 degrees) and takes about 24 hours to cure.
 I cure mine in my glass kiln that I warm briefly before popping them in.
-Alternatively, you could use a toaster oven.
+Alternatively, you could use a toaster oven as long as you make sure it doesn't get too hot.
 Jewelry-grade epoxy resin will not yellow with age and won’t be damaged by raindrops or poolside splashing.
 Just don't soak in water as the wood tile will absorb water.

 Depending on the method you use to coat your Scrabble tile, you will either coat with a Glaze and wait the appropriate duration for it to dry, or use an Epoxy Resin.

-When using Epoxy Resin here are a few helpful tips:
+When using Luxe Resin here are a few helpful tips:

 Mix the required minimum amount even if it means waste.
 Most epoxy resins need a minimum mass for the chemical reaction to take place.
 It’s better to waste a little resin than to waste hours of time and a heap of Scrabble tiles!